-The purpose of the Strategic Growth Department is to diligently research opportunities in order to establish and cultivate colonies to become a chapter that makes real the ideals of Sigma Pi.
-Our goal is to identify premier institutions for expansion through values based recruitment of campus leaders, scholars, athletes and gentlemen.
+The purpose of the strategic growth is to diligently research opportunities in order to establish and cultivate colonies to become a chapter that makes real the ideals of Sigma Pi.
+The goal is to identify premier institutions for expansion through values based recruitment of campus leaders, scholars, athletes and gentlemen.

 To refer a man, please click here.